 Celebrating LGBTQIA+ History and Culture at Georgetown

-As the first Catholic and Jesuit higher education institution to establish an LGBTQ Resource Center in 2008, Georgetown celebrates LGBTQIA+ identities and communities — best understood in the context of each person’s identities and communities — and draws upon our Jesuit values to continue to advance equity and inclusion.
+As the first Catholic, Jesuit higher education institution to establish an LGBTQ Resource Center, Georgetown celebrates the LGBTQIA+ community and draws upon our commitment to continuing to advance equity and inclusion.

-Georgetown joins the nation in celebrating LGBTQIA+ History Month — known at Georgetown as OUTober — honoring the legacies, accomplishments and contributions of our LGBTQIA+ community to Georgetown and the world at large.
+Georgetown joins the nation in celebrating LGBTQ History Month, honoring the legacies, accomplishments and contributions of our LGBTQIA+ community to Georgetown and the world at large.

 Pronoun Practices for Teaching and Learning